Dealing with Debt Stress: How to get back up when you are down

 Don’t add to the problem

 Now is the time to reset your brain, your habits and your money management skills.
 Don’t commit to any more debt.
 There is no room for a quick fix solution here.
-Taking out a payday loan or applying for a credit card is only going to add to your debt list of creditors.
-If you can’t afford your debt now, you won’t be able to afford it and then some in a few weeks time.
-If you are in desperate need of money for an emergency, like a medical situation or your car has broken down.
-You might be able to apply for a NILS or other government grant.
-Speak to a financial counsellor before applying for new lines of credit.
+Taking out a payday loan or applying for a credit card is only going to add to your debt.
+If you can’t afford your debt now, you won’t be able to afford it, plus interest, in a few weeks time.
+If you are in desperate need of money for an emergency, you might be able to apply for a NILS Loan.

 Everything is going to be ok.
-Thousands of Australians are in a debt position just like you.
+Tens of thousands of Australians are in a debt position just like you.
 There are a number of services and products available to help you get control of your finances, crawl out of this hole and enjoy your life again.
 It might feel as though there is no way out, but the solution is just a phone call away.
-If it ever seems like the stress is too much, stop, take a deep breath and decide to act on your situation.
+If it ever seems like the debt stress is too much, stop, take a deep breath and take action!
+Nothing is out of your control.